matze-dd/Tex2txt/README.md

 ## Tool integration
 The Python script is meant as small utility that performs a limited task with good quality.
-Integration with a language checker and features like tracking of
+Integration with a proofreading software and features like tracking of
 \\input{...} directives have to be implemented “on top”.

 ### A simple script